+In an attempt to meet graduation requirements, it is sometimes necessary to substitute one course for another.
 A student may request credit for a course required in his/her program of study based on successful completion of a substitute course.
-Action upon such substitutions must be initiated by the student's faculty advisor who in turn forwards the request to the appropriate academic dean for approval.
-A maximum of five courses may be credited for any student through the course substitution method.
+The course requested must be equal in credit and comparable in value.
+Action upon such substitutions must be initiated by the student's faculty advisor, who submits the request to the appropriate Program Head, Dean and Academic Vice President for approval.
+A student may substitute up to a maximum of five courses.